-Her Majesty's perennial strings of pearls are part of a long-standing royal tradition.
+Her Majesty's perennial strings of pearls were part of a long-standing royal tradition.
 Pearls are a timeless fashion statement—so timeless that Leslie Field, author of The Queen’s Jewels, told People, "there has never been a Queen who didn’t wear pearls."

 Queen Victoria put her own spin on the tradition in the 19th century.
 The monarch would give each of her daughters and granddaughters a single pearl on their birthday, so that by the time they turned 18 they had enough to fill out a strand.
 This inspired King George VI to gift his daughter—the future Queen Elizabeth II—a platinum chain and a pair of pearls on each birthday.